 Becoming a busy-aholic.
 Distracting yourself with tasks may feel like a good idea at the time, but it can delay the healing process.
 By avoiding your pain, you’re not really dealing with it, you’re merely postponing it.

 If you're going through trouble with a friend and need someone to talk with, we’re always here to listen.
-Contact us anytime.
+Contact us anytime, just fill out the form in the Connect tab.

 3. Let go